nicholassam6425/balatro-mods/README.md

 ## Joker.config
 Commonly used to store numerical values of your joker, such as bonus mult.
 (Using config is optional, **I THINK**)

-i.e Misprint's config is {extra = {max = 23, min = 0}}.
+i.e Misprint's config is `{extra = {max = 23, min = 0}}`.
 The following are variables in config that are NOT in extra.

-(70% of the time these variables just get put in extra anyways lmfao)
+Personally, I would suggest using `config.extra` almost every time.
+It's more intuitive to use.

 - `mult`: int: multiplier additive bonus
 - `extra`: table: put anything else you want in here